mangoman2233/stacks-queues-template/README.md

-# Technical HW: Stacks & Queues
+# Project 2: Stacks & Queues
 Please complete the following 4 functions.
 You can test by running the `pytest` or `python3` commands:

 * To run just the main code for one problem: `python3 reverse.py`